-- 6. All Members may participate electronically using technology as determined by the Secretary of the Board. - 7.
-Appropriate staff, may also participate electronically using technology as determined by the Secretary of the Board.
+5. All Members may participate electronically using technology as determined by the Secretary of the Board.

 Closed Session Meetings

 - 8. Closed session electronic meetings shall not be made available to the public. - 9.
 Members who declare a conflict of interest must withdraw from the closed session, including electronic/audio participation, for the entire discussion of the matter about which they have declared a conflict.